yunqiu21/ai-agent/README.md

-# CS 153 - Infrastruture at Scale AI Agent Starter Code
+# CS 153 - Infrastructure at Scale AI Agent Starter Code

 Note that for Discord the terms Bot and App are interchangable.
 We will use App in this manual.